 And in principle, information about your customers' career, lifestyle, family, and hobby would constitute the descriptive data.

-By gathering behavioural data, you’d be able to delineate how each customer has engaged with your brand.
-This could include information on customer transactions, e-mail communications, online activities, and information gathered during customer service.
+Through customer behavior-based segmentation, you'd be able to delineate how each customer has engaged with your brand.
+This could include information on customer transactions, e-mail marketing communications, online activities, and information gathered during customer service.

 It is qualitative data that provides the context for your customer profiles.
 It gives a persona to the raw collected data.
 This includes information on customer motivations, opinions, and attitudes.

 Getting to know how your customers would rate your products or services is opinionated information.
-And lastly, gathering inputs of your customers’ favourite colour, animal, etc. would curate the attitude information.
+And lastly, gathering inputs of your customers' favorite color, animal, etc. would curate the attitude information.

 Both CDP and CRM are useful tools that collect customer data to offer value to your organization.
 However, there are tangible differences between the two.
 In its crux, CDP autonomously creates unified customer profiles with the data gathered across a variety of online channels.
 But a CRM tracks only your customer's intent with your brand through manual entry.